-Dahlia blooms come in a dazzling array of colors, flower forms and sizes, from dwarf dahlia plants topping out at 12-14 inches tall - perfect for window boxes and containers - all the way up to dinner plate dahlias and "over the top" dahlias with blooms fully 12-14" across!
+Hello, Dahlia!
+Always keeping things interesting, these beautiful blooms arrive in a dazzling array of colors, flower forms, and sizes.
+From dwarf varieties topping out at 12-14 inches tall (Melody Harmony, for example) - perfect for window boxes and containers - all the way up to the massive dinner plate types (such as Seattle) and the "over the top" Dahlias (like Nick Sr.) with full flowers reaching 12-14" across!

 Soil Preparation for Planting Dahlias:

-- Break up the soil where you will plant your dahlias, working in some compost to improve the nutrition and drainage.
-Do not bring in "new" soil.
-The herbicides and fertilizers so often used in packages soil will damage your newly sprouting dahlias.
+- Break up the soil where you intend to plant your Dahlias, working in some compost to improve the nutrition and drainage.
+Avoid bringing in "new" soil, as the herbicides and fertilizers so often used in packaged soil will damage your newly sprouting Dahlias.

-- Work bone meal into the soil about 1 inch below where you will plant the dahlia tubers. sprinkle about 1 inch of soil on top of it, before planting your dahlia tubers.
+- Work bone meal into the soil about 1 inch below where you will plant the tubers.
+Sprinkle about 1 inch of soil on top of it before planting.
 Bone meal will nourish the tubers and the root structure of your developing plants.
-Beware of pets and other animals becoming attracted to the bone meal you add.
-Add ground pepper to the bone meal where foraging carnivores are a nuisance.
+Beware of pets and other animals becoming attracted to the bone meal, adding ground pepper as needed to keep them away.

 Stake Dahlias to Support Big Blooms

-- If your garden has not had rain for several weeks, water in your dahlia tubers when you have finished planting them.
-If you have had rain recently, leave the tubers dry.
-After planting, wait for the dahlias to show top growth before watering again.
+- Water the tubers after planting if your garden has not had rain for several weeks, and if you have had rain recently, leave the tubers dry.

-- Adjust watering for your dahlias' conditions.
-Dahlias growing in containers or very hot climates will need more frequent watering than those growing in the ground where temperatures are more mild.
+- Adjust watering based on the environmental conditions.
+Dahlias growing in containers or very hot climates will need more frequent watering than those growing in the ground where temperatures are milder.

 Topping Dahlias and Pinching Dahlia Plants

-- As your dahlia plant grows, and sets flower buds, continue to pinch back new growth for more bloom production.
+- Continue to pinch back new growth for even greater bloom production.
 Where multiple buds are formed, pinching back a few buds will result in larger blooms for those that remain.